Arronk/My-Coding-Journey/log.md

 submissions we would have to submit based on the number of contracts that were up for negotiation.
 The formula worked out to be answer = 2^numContracts - 1 which I got through trial and error but still not sure why that ended up being the growth pattern.

+## Day 97: 14.07.2018

+### Progress: Organised a monthly meetup for Freecodecamp - 9 people this time!

+Not much coding today just spent a couple of hours at a freecodecamp meet up as part of my extra criteria for 100daysofcode.
+Had a great time and met a couple of new people.
+Really looking forward to the next one.